Luminarts Cultural Foundation Fellowship

 After Submitting Your Application

-Applicants will be notified via email by Tuesday, March 26, 2024 regarding whether or not they have been selected as a Luminarts Visual Arts finalist.
-Please do not contact the Foundation before March 26, 2024 regarding your status as a finalist.
-The three (3) winners will be announced live on Thursday, April 25, 2024.
+Applicants will be notified via email by Wednesday, April 16, 2025 regarding whether or not they have been selected as a Luminarts Visual Arts finalist.
+Fellowship awardees will be announced live on Thursday, May 15, 2025.

 Luminarts is committed to ensuring equity within its programs and welcomes applicants, artists, audience members, and supporters regardless of race, ethnicity, gender identity, class, religion, sexual orientation, or citizenship status.